Hopf symmetry protected topological phases in the vicinity of spin orders: Spin-ordered insulators

+While $\gamma_{\vb{k}}$ (corresponding to $\vu{n}$) gives rise to a $\vb{Q} = (\pi, \pi)$ antiferromagnetic ordering, as depicted by the alternating red-blue colors in Fig.~\ref{fig:AF-lattice}, $\gamma_{\vb{k}}'$ ($\sim \vu{n}'$) induces the spin loop-current pattern shown in Fig.~\ref{fig:LC-pattern}.
+This spin loop-current pattern alternates with the red-blue colors and respects four-fold rotation symmetry, but violates reflection symmetries across the principal and diagonal directions.
 The chemical potential has been tuned to half-filling so that the Fermi surface has a $\vb{Q} = (\pi, \pi)$ nesting vector and becomes gapped upon ordering.
-Let us set the energy scale with $t = 1$; $g$ and $g'$ are real coupling constants.
+Let us set the energy scale with $t = 1$. $g$ and $g'$ are real coupling constants.

 If $\vu{e}_1$ and $\vu{e}_2$ are the initial primitive lattice vectors, then after ordering they become $\vb{E}_1 = \vu{e}_1 + \vu{e}_2$ and $\vb{E}_2 = \vu{e}_2 - \vu{e}_1$ (Fig.~\ref{fig:AF-lattice}).
 The $k_1$ and $k_2$ are defined through $\vb{k} = \tfrac{1}{2} \mleft(k_1 \vb{E}_1 + k_2 \vb{E}_2\mright)$ and the fermionic field is made of $\mleft(\psi(\vb{R}), \psi(\vb{R}+\vu{e}_2)\mright)^{\intercal}$, where $\vb{R}$ go over the blue sites.
 To make $\tilde{G}_k^{-1}$ periodic in momentum, we need to enact a gauge transformation